 Candidate will join a highly collaborative, vibrant, and supportive laboratory environment currently consisting of multiple postdoctoral fellows and supporting staff.
 Candidates must have a Ph.D. and/or M.D. degree with strong background in relevant Biomedical Sciences, including Neuroscience, Cell/Molecular Biology, or Biochemistry.
 Fluency in English is also essential.
 Significant experiences in neurodegenerative disease or relevant approaches are highly preferred.
 Appointment level and salary will be commensurate with the relevant experience.
 Dr. Lee will be attending SFN 2022 at San Diego and those attending the meeting are encouraged to contact Dr. Lee as soon as possible.

 The laboratory is part of active Neuroscience community consisting of ITN (https://www.med.umn.edu/research/research-strengths-expertise/neuroscience/institute-translational-neuroscience), Department of Neuroscience (https://neurosci.umn.edu/).

 Twin Cities (Minneapolis-St Paul) is 16th largest metro area in USA and considered one of the best cities for young professionals in USA. (https://www.cnbc.com/2022/01/13/here-are-the-top-10-cities-for-young-professionals-looking-to-move.html)

-Candidates should email C.V. (including citizenship/VISA information), brief statement of prior research and future goals (1-2 pages), and contact information for at least 2 referrals to Michael K. Lee, Ph.D. (firstname.lastname@example.org).
+Candidates should email C.V. (including citizenship/VISA information), brief statement of prior research and future goals (1-2 pages) and contact information for at least 2 references to Michael K. Lee, Ph.D. (firstname.lastname@example.org).